-- lithium orotate – 5 mg – lithium deficiency is commonly found with mercury toxicity and my hair test shows a good example.
+- lithium orotate – 5 mg per week – lithium deficiency is commonly found with mercury toxicity and my hair test shows a good example.
 Small amounts of lithium have been found useful for improving mood, and lithium is known to function in iodine management and as a neuroprotective agent.
 Some find it causes a touch of brain fog and take it at bedtime for that reason (dosing discussion here).

 manganese – 8 mg– Manganese is a trace mineral that is present in tiny amounts in the body.
 Consuming more than 11 mg per day of manganese could cause serious and harmful side effects.
 It is found mostly in bones, the liver, kidneys, and pancreas.
 Manganese helps the body form connective tissue, bones, blood clotting factors, and sex hormones.
 It also plays a role in fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
 Manganese is also necessary for normal brain and nerve function.
 Manganese is a component of the antioxidant enzyme superoxide dismutase (SOD), which helps fight free radicals.
 Free radicals occur naturally in the body but can damage cell membranes and DNA.
 They may play a role in aging, as well as the development of a number of health conditions, including heart disease and cancer.
 Antioxidants, such as SOD, can help neutralize free radicals and reduce or even help prevent some of the damage they cause.
 Low levels of manganese in the body can contribute to infertility, bone malformation, weakness, and seizures.

 - molybdenum -